Astronomy Centre, University of Sussex: The centre today

-The Astronomy Centre includes 10 permanent research faculty, 2 teaching faculty, and 9 Postdoctoral Research Fellows, together with a vibrant community of PhD and MSc students.
+The Astronomy Centre includes ten permanent research faculty, two teaching faculty, and nine Postdoctoral Research Fellows, together with a community of PhD and MSc students.

 Its research is strongly focused on the early Universe, observational cosmology, large-scale structure formation, galaxy clusters, and the formation and evolution of galaxies.
 These areas are investigated using a combination of theoretical modelling, numerical simulations, and observational techniques.

 Members of the Astronomy Centre have participated in a wide range of international collaborations, including the Dark Energy Survey, the Hubble Space Telescope, the Herschel mission, the LOFAR radio telescope, the GAMA survey, the Planck mission, and the POLARBEAR experiment.
 Researchers are also involved in the DESI project, the 4MOST spectroscopic survey facility, the Square Kilometre Array, the JWST mission, and the Simons Observatory.
 Staff from the Astronomy Centre were additionally among the founding members of the Virgo Consortium for cosmological supercomputer simulations.